Interpol drops arrest warrant for MOL's chief

-ZAGREB (Reuters) - An international arrest warrant has been dropped for the head of Hungary's MOL who is accused in Croatia of bribery, the Hungarian oil and gas firm said on Friday.
+ZAGREB, Nov 18 (Reuters) - An international arrest warrant has not been renewed for the head of Hungary's MOL who is accused in Croatia of bribery, the Hungarian oil and gas firm said on Friday.

 Zsolt Hernadi, MOL's chief executive and chairman, has been indicted in Croatia for allegedly bribing former Croatian prime minister Ivo Sanader to allow MOL to have a dominant role in Croatia's energy firm INA.
 MOL and the Croatian government are the biggest shareholders in INA.

-MOL said in a statement that the decision by international police organization Interpol, confirmed there was no wrongdoing.
+MOL said in a statement that the decision by international police organisation Interpol, confirmed there was no wrongdoing.

 "We have repeatedly rejected any suggestion of improper business conduct and we continue to view this case as politically motivated.
 We welcome the decision of Interpol which was adopted following a comprehensive review of the case," MOL said.